 At some point, we could see Bluetooth LE audio augmenting restaurant and coffee shop experiences, allowing customers to choose from various audio tracks based on their mood, instead of a piece of standard background music.

-In addition, Bluetooth LE audio can significantly impact the adoption of public AR experiences where a group could share an experience through a common broadcasting source.
+In addition, Bluetooth LE audio can significantly impact the adoption of public augmented reality (AR) experiences where a group could share an experience through a common broadcasting source.

 Besides hearing aids, remote controls are excellent candidates for devices that can benefit significantly from Bluetooth LE Audio.
 Currently, TV remote controls with embedded microphones for voice commands have to rely on classic Bluetooth transmissions.
 As a result, voice commands are jittery on most non-premium Android TVs, but this is something Bluetooth LE Audio could resolve by providing faster and more efficient data transmission.